 Army-controlled Darfur town razed

-A Sudanese government-controlled town in Darfur has been burnt down and looted, the United Nations says.
+(BBC) -A Sudanese government-controlled town in Darfur has been burned down and looted, the United Nations says.

-The town of Haskanita is close to the African Union peacekeeping base which rebel forces attacked last week.
+The town of Haskanita is the home of the African Union peacekeeping base that rebel forces attacked last week.

 On Friday, rebels said Sudanese government troops were attacking the town in apparent retaliation for the destruction of the AU base.

-"The market area had been looted.
-Few civilians had returned in search of food and water," the statement said.
+It said the market area had been looted and just a few civilians had returned in search of food and water.